 15 LGPS Central is the asset pool in which the Nottinghamshire Fund is participating in order to meet the government's criteria for investment reform issued in November 2015.
-The County Council jointly owns LGPS Central Ltd, the operating company which is intended to achieve FCA regulation and manage collective investment vehicles on behalf of the participating funds.
+The County Council jointly owns LGPS Central Ltd, the operating company which is FCA regulated and which manages collective investment vehicles on behalf of the participating funds.